Porta-Care: Taking A Babysitter On The RoadPorta-Care: Taking A Babysitter On The Road

-Use this guide to negotiate with the relative or nanny you’re planning to travel with, and see how much more relaxing your family vacation can be.
+Use this guide to negotiate with the relative or nanny who will become your babysitter on the road.
+Planning to travel with anyone is critical to a trip’s success.
+Prepare for your next adventure and see how much more relaxing your family vacation can be.

 My sister and her husband love to travel — with St. Martin and Disney World being their favorite spots.
 And now, with two children in tow, they seek to maximize their holiday enjoyment by retreating from their dual income, daycare driving, hectic life.
 Their solution is to bring along a traveling babysitter.

-I asked my sister how she always managed to make this work, and here’s what she shared:
+I asked my sister how she always managed to make this work, and here are her five top tips:

 • Research the destination and know what activities you are going to do before you depart.
 One need not be ‘married’ to a schedule, but you should be engaged – at the least.